primer-io/data-science-challenge/README.md

 card_brand: String representing the brand of the card used for the payment
 issuing_country: String representing the country where the card was issued
 processor: String representing the entity responsible for processing the payment
-authorized: Boolean indicating if the payment was authorized or not
+authorized: Integer (0/1) indicating if the payment was authorized or not
 ```

 # The Challenge